 - 1. Check that you have Rule covering the website or web application in question. - a.
-If testing locally, make sure you have saved the current settings to the Local Machine or Current User - Open the Task Manager and check that the CovController.exe (Controller), the CovBroker.exe (Ion Broker) processes are running. - 3.
+If testing locally, make sure you have saved the current settings to the Local Machine or Current User - 2.
+Open the Task Manager and check that the CovBroker.exe (Ion Broker) processes are running. - 3.
 In Internet Explorer, open the Manage Add-Ons window, and check that the Browsium Ion Client Add-on is enabled.
 Your configuration should match the configuration in the screenshot below:

 A.3.
-Ion Not Working Properly in IE6 or IE7, or Windows 8
+Ion Not Working Properly in IE6 or IE7

-Browsium Ion is only supported on Internet Explorer 8, 9, and 10 (on Windows 7 only), so you may see unexpected behavior when trying to install and run Ion with other versions of Internet Explorer or Windows.
+Browsium Ion is only supported on Internet Explorer 8, 9, 10, and 11, so you may see unexpected behavior when trying to install and run Ion with other versions of Internet Explorer.